Inflammatory Breast Cancer

 HER2—Cancers with the HER2 gene tend to be more aggressive.
 Drugs that may be effective against HER2-positive cancer include:

-- Women aged 20 or older may perform a breast self-exam (BSE) every month.
+(BSE) every month.
 Report any changes to your doctor right away.

 Women aged 20-39 should have a clinical breast exam by a health professional every three years.
 Starting at age 40, women should have a clinical breast exam every year.